villeverkkonen/openrsc-exp-tracker/README.md

 5. You might want to comment out the task from file scheduler.py so it doesn't trigger the scraping if you don't need it.
 If you for example create the data manually through API call or straight to the database.

 ### Technology keywords
-- Python
+- Python backend
-- Svelte
+- Svelte frontend
-- FastAPI
+- FastAPI web framework
-- Rocketry
+- Rocketry task scheduler
-- BeautifulSoup
+- Beautiful Soup for parsing HTML
-- PostgreSQL
+- PostgreSQL database
-- Heroku
+- Heroku deployment environment